 - Which columns are included in the dialog, and certain attributes about those columns - Which column is used to sort the list

-These settings are defined in the file group properties, on the Display Columns tab > Process Columns sub-tab.
+These settings are defined in the file group properties.
 Only administrators and users with one of the following security permissions can edit file group properties: Administer File Groups and Modify File Group.

 To access the display column settings: